dokku/dokku/docs/configuration/nginx.md

     - If `WORKDIR` is specified, add the file to the `WORKDIR` specified in the last Dockerfile stage  (example: `WORKDIR /app` and `ADD nginx.conf.sigil /app`).
     - If no `WORKDIR` is specified, add the file to the root (`/`) of the docker image (example: `ADD nginx.conf.sigil /`).

+!!! info
-> When using a custom `nginx.conf.sigil` file, depending upon your application configuration, you *may* be exposing the file externally.
+    When using a custom `nginx.conf.sigil` file, depending upon your application configuration, you *may* be exposing the file externally.
 As this file is extracted before the container is run, you can, safely delete it in a custom `entrypoint.sh` configured in a Dockerfile `ENTRYPOINT`.

+!!! info
-> The default template is available [here](https://github.com/dokku/dokku/blob/master/plugins/nginx-vhosts/templates/nginx.conf.sigil), and can be used as a guide for your own, custom `nginx.conf.sigil` file.
+    The default template is available [here](https://github.com/dokku/dokku/blob/master/plugins/nginx-vhosts/templates/nginx.conf.sigil), and can be used as a guide for your own, custom `nginx.conf.sigil` file.
 Please refer to the appropriate template file version for your Dokku version.

 While enabled by default, using a custom nginx config can be disabled via `nginx:set`.
 This may be useful in cases where you do not want to allow users to override any higher-level customization of app nginx config.